Lichen planus: Histopathology

-Nonetheless, interpreting the histopathological features of oral LP has been associated historically with high intra-observer and inter-observer variabilities.
+Nonetheless, interpreting the histopathological features of oral LP has been historically associated with high intra-observer and inter-observer variabilities.

 Treatment

 There is no cure for lichen planus, and so treatment of cutaneous and oral lichen planus is for symptomatic relief or due to cosmetic concerns.
 When medical treatment is pursued, first-line treatment typically involves either topical or systemic corticosteroids, and removal of any triggers.
 Without treatment, most lesions will spontaneously resolve within 6–9 months for cutaneous lesions, and longer for mucosal lesions.

 Skin

-Many different treatments have been reported for cutaneous lichen planus, however there is a general lack of evidence of efficacy for any treatment.
+Many treatments have been reported for cutaneous lichen planus; there is a general lack of evidence of efficacy for any treatment.
 The mainstay of localized skin lesions is topical steroids.
 Additional treatments include retinoids, such as acitretin, or sulfasalazine.
 Narrow band UVB phototherapy or systemic PUVA therapy are known treatment modalities for generalized disease.

 Mouth

-Reassurance that the condition is benign, elimination of precipitating factors and improving oral hygiene are considered initial management for symptomatic OLP, and these measures are reported to be useful.
+Reassurance that the condition is benign, elimination of precipitating factors, and improving oral hygiene are considered initial management for symptomatic OLP, and these measures are reported to be useful.
 Treatment usually involves topical corticosteroids (such as betamethasone, clobetasol, dexamethasone, and triamcinolone) and analgesics, or if these are ineffective and the condition is severe, then systemic corticosteroids may be used.
 Calcineurin inhibitors (such as pimecrolimus, tacrolimus or cyclosporin) are sometimes used.
-While topical steroids are widely accepted as first line treatment for mucosal lichen planus, there is only weak evidence to support their effectiveness for erosive oral lichen planus.
+While topical steroids are widely accepted as first-line treatment for mucosal lichen planus, there is only weak evidence to support their effectiveness for erosive oral lichen planus.

 Currently, there are no FDA-approved therapies specifically for OLP, representing a significant unmet medical need.
 Available treatments are palliative rather than curative and often provide inadequate symptom control.
-Current treatment limitations include: Poor drug delivery to oral mucosal surfaces due to saliva clearance; Limited contact time between topical medications and moist mucosal tissues; Systemic side effects with oral immunosuppressants; Treatment failures and symptom relapses; Secondary complications including oral candidiasis from chronic corticosteroid use.
+Current treatment limitations include: Poor drug delivery to oral mucosal surfaces due to saliva clearance; Limited contact time between topical medications and moist mucosal tissues; Systemic side effects with oral immunosuppressants; Treatment failures and symptom relapses; Secondary complications, including oral candidiasis from chronic corticosteroid use.
 The FDA's approval of expanded access programs for investigational OLP treatments underscores the regulatory recognition of this condition as a serious disease with substantial unmet therapeutic need.